justinrummel/jr.com-mm/_posts/2013-07-19-debug-apns-issues-for-jamf-softwares-casper-suite.md

 Certificate issues
 ---

 Along with DNS, there may be certificate issues.
 With Certificates you MUST use the Fully Qualified Domain Name (FQDN).
 Sorry...
 I know "server1" is much easier than "server1.domain.tld", but that doesn't work when you need certificates to validate.
 USE the FQDN.
-In fact, ALWAYS use FQDN in any setting on the JSS with the exception for NetBoot server, and that is a requirement because the bless command is looking for an IP address.
+ALWAYS use FQDN in any setting on the JSS with the exception for NetBoot server, and that is a requirement because the bless command is looking for an IP address.

 Tokens
 ---

-Lastly I want to bring up a strange issue that I discovered some time ago when testing OS X 10.8 and the Casper Suite by creating multiple Virtual Machines with VM Ware Fusion.
+Lastly I want to bring up a strange issue that I discovered when testing OS X 10.8 and the Casper Suite by creating multiple Virtual Machines with VM Ware Fusion.
 I hope this was an issue because I created 10 VMs on my MacBook Pro Retina, Mid 2012 and started enrolling them into my test JSS.
 With the help of JAMF Support we discovered at some point my VM's were not getting a token from Apple.
 The way I found this was by searching inside the MySQL database.&nbsp;[^1]

 {% highlight bash %}
 # searching for tokens in MySQL